thumbliner/thumbliner/bio.md

 Most LLMs can translate and explain, but it takes a human to judge and make meaning.<br>

-Your questions and comments are welcome, even silly ones.
+Your comments are welcome, even silly ones.
 Please send three at a time.<br>

 cast [at] thumbliner [dot] com